 Public Washrooms Project

 At our last visit to Kenya in January 2020 our local partners presented us with an idea to build a much-needed public washrooms building (showers and latrines) on the Kibera slum.
 They had already established themselves as a Community Based Organisation (CBO) to manage the micro-enterprise loan scheme and were looking to expand what they could do to improve living standards for the slum community.

 Given an initially tentative green light, there followed a huge amount of hard work by our local partners in exploring options and checking legalities plus a number of generous donations from the UK and beyond, some of which were donated via Living Waters Social Enterprises charity whom we partner with.
-Then in November 2020 our local committee was able to buy a suitable piece of land, build a caretaker's house, and secure the site it with fencing to keep it safe so the building work could begin.
+Then in November 2020, our local committee was able to buy a suitable piece of land, build a caretaker's house, and secure the site it with fencing to keep it safe so the building work could begin.

 Since then, progress has not always been easy, with a number of local and cultural challenges to overcome, and not a little opposition, but we're delighted to report continued progress.

 "Can you help us build a washrooms, with a library/community room on top, and a children's daycare centre?"